Sociocultural Norm Similarities and Differences via Situational Alignment and Explainable Textual Entailment: Experiments and Evaluation

-\paragraph{Human Evaluation of Generated Explanation Plausibility.} Three students with knowledge of Chinese and American cultures assessed the quality of a subset of 50 randomly chosen model-generated explanations for correctly predicted labels, evaluating performance between the two best-performing models: T5-eSNLI and T5-SocNorm.
-Each annotator was asked to rate which generated explanation they preferred more: T5-eSNLI, T5-SocNorm, or if they thought the generated explanations were tied in quality.
-Annotators showed inter-annotator agreement of 62.4 Fleiss' kappa \cite{fleiss1971measuring}, considered ``substantial" in literature.
-T5-SocNorm explanations are preferred in the vast majority of cases (73\%); T5-eSNLI explanations were preferred in 11\% of cases, while explanations tied in 16\% of cases.
-An example of bad generation from T5-eSNLI is shown in Table \ref{table:exbadexpl}; whereas T5-SocNorm tries to determine the attitude the norms express, T5-eSNLI attempts to generate a rule of thumb (in red) instead.
-These results support the conclusion that our data contains high-quality explanations---despite its small scale, our model is able to produce better explanations for social norm entailment compared to a model fine-tuned on the entirety of e-SNLI, which is 247 times larger in size.
+\paragraph{Human Evaluation of Generated Explanation Plausibility.} Three students with significant lived experiences (10+ years) in Chinese and American cultures assessed the quality of a subset of 50 randomly chosen model-generated explanations for correctly predicted labels, evaluating performance between the best performing model fine-tuned only on related tasks (T5-eSNLI) and the best-performing model that was directly fine-tuned on our dataset (T5-SocNorm).
+Each annotator was asked to rate which generated explanation they preferred, allowing for the presence of ties.
+Annotators showed an inter-annotator agreement of 62.4 in Fleiss' kappa \cite{fleiss1971measuring}, considered to be ``substantial" agreement in existing literature.
+T5-SocNorm explanations are preferred for the vast majority of instances (73\%); T5-eSNLI explanations were preferred in only 11\% of instances, while explanations from both tied for the rest (16\%).
+An example of a bad generation from T5-eSNLI is shown in Table \ref{table:exbadexpl}; as shown, T5-SocNorm tries to determine the attitude the norms expresses, while T5-eSNLI instead attempts to generate a rule-of-thumb (in red) instead.
+These results are indicative of how our data contains high-quality explanations---despite its small scale, models fine-tuned on it are able to produce better explanations compared to a model fine-tuned on the entirety of e-SNLI, which is 247 times larger in size.